-This equation describes the condition that the vorticity is 'frozen' in the plasma if the last two terms are negligible.3 Vorticity is necessarily generated, if the curl of the force field generated by magnetic tension does not vanish (referred to as curl-tension term).
+This equation describes the condition that the vorticity is 'frozen' in the plasma if the last two terms are negligible.
+Vorticity is necessarily generated, if the curl of the force field generated by magnetic tension does not vanish (referred to as curl-tension term).
 Another source of vorticity is given by a flow where $\nabla \rho$ is not aligned with the potential force due to thermal or magnetic pressure as well as the magnetic tension force (referred to as baroclinic-type term).
-Figure 23 studies the relative importance of both source terms.
+Figure 27 studies the relative importance of both source terms.
 Due to the large density gradient, the baroclinic-type term dominates the vorticity injection in the magnetic draping layer.
-The curl of the magnetic which resembles Eqn.
-(13) if we neglect the last two terms and identify $\delta x = \varepsilon \omega / \rho$ initially, where $\varepsilon > 0$ is a small quantity.
-Since the differential equation is true for any time, the same relation will hold for all times for the vorticity.
+The curl of the magnetic tension force seems to be the dominant injection mechanism in the wake.
+We caution the reader that we cannot quantify the level of vorticity injected by means of a turbulent boundary layer and refer to our phenomenological argument at the beginning of this section that clearly indicates the importance of the magnetic draping layer for the vorticity injection.